patrickshas/FocalVid/README.md

 }
 ```

-In order to succcesfully run this code you will need to intall the needed npm dependencies.
+In order to succcesfully run this code you will need to install the needed npm dependencies.
 The content in the Website folder could be run as standalone HTML.